-I was born and raised in Topeka, Kansas to two high school teachers (my father taught drama and English and my mother was the librarian.)
-My brother, four years my senior, got me interested in music when he introduced me to Guns N' Roses.
+I was born and raised in Kansas to two high school teachers.
+My brother, four years my senior, got me interested in sound when he introduced me to rock music.
 He also played bass guitar, so when I was around 12 I started playing it as well.
-Soon after, my friends Ryan Wurtz (there's a link to his music under collaborations) and Nick Urbom and I formed a band.
+Soon after, a couple friends and I formed a band.
 We played together from middle school until the middle of college - 7 years in all.
-For better or worse the band splintered, and I moved to New York City, transferring into Manhattan School of Music in September of 2002.
+The band splintered, so I moved to New York City, transferring into Manhattan School of Music September of 2002.

-I began studying acoustic bass more seriously (with bass behemoths Jay Anderson, John Benitez, Taurus Mateen and Ben Street) and became interested in playing jazz.
-I've been very fortunate to have played with masters Bobby Watson (a mentor from my Kansas City days), Stephen Scott, and Winard Harper as well as contemporaries such as Logan Richardson.
-Another performing hi-light was playing the U.S. premier of Michael Gordon and Bill Morrison's Decasia.
-I played in other classical music settings as well as everything from rock to singer/songwriter and world music.
-Unfortunately, running on a parallel track were ever-increasing self-destructive habits.
+At Manhattan School of Music, I began studying jazz and acoustic bass more seriously.
+Graduating in 2004 with a Bachelor's of Music degree, I have been very fortunate to have played with jazz masters ranging from Bobby Watson, Stephen Scott and Winard Harper to contemporaries such as Logan Richardson and John Hadfield.
+Another performance hi-light was playing the U.S. premier of Michael Gordon and Bill Morrison's Decasia.
+I have since played in other classical music settings as well as everything from rock to singer/songwriter and world music.